Foundry Kelowna’s Wellness on Wheels Service

 Since opening its doors in 2017, Foundry Kelowna has fundamentally changed the way we serve youth in our community who need help.

-For the past four years, Foundry Kelowna has been there for more than 4,000 young people and 1,000 families who needed an inclusive and safe space to go to for help during turbulent times.
+Since opening, Foundry Kelowna has been there for thousands of young people and families who needed an inclusive and safe space to go to for help during turbulent times.
 Foundry Kelowna has fundamentally changed the way we serve youth in our community who need help.

-Finding the right supports should not be a difficult endeavour for young people.
-This gap in accessibility is exactly the need that Foundry Kelowna’s Wellness on Wheels will help to address – removing the geographic obstacles to help for youth in the Central Okanagan.
+Finding the right supports should not be difficult for young people.
+This gap in accessibility is exactly the need that Foundry Kelowna’s Wellness on Wheels helps to address – removing the geographic obstacles to help for youth in the Central Okanagan.

 For youth, by youth